-Lotus Blossom offers a unique training experience for yoga and birth professionals.
-Moving beyond Yoga Alliance standards, this comprehensive program includes 100 hours of training and mentorship addressing both prenatal and postnatal topics.
-A workshop schedule spanning four non-consecutive weekends opens the door for parents and working professionals to participate.
-Doulas and other birth professionals are welcome to enroll in just the 65 scheduled workshop hours.
-Students planning to teach prenatal yoga will fulfill an additional 35 flexible hours of teaching and mentorship requirements to earn the designation of Registered Prenatal Yoga Teacher (RPYT) through the Yoga Alliance.
+Lotus Blossom offers a unique and comprehensive training experience for yoga professionals.
+Moving beyond Yoga Alliance standards, our program includes a minimum of 100 hours of training and one-on-one mentorship addressing both prenatal and postnatal topics.
+The workshop portion spans four non-consecutive weekends (approximately 65 hours) opening the door for parents and conventionally employed to participate.
+Trainees will fulfill additional requirements of practice teaching, observation, and mentorship (approximately 35 hours scheduled at their discretion) to earn certification.
+Doulas and other birth professionals looking to enrich their practice with knowledge of prenatal yoga may participate in just the 65 scheduled workshop hours- a strong personal yoga practice and permission of the Lead Instructors is required.

 The Yoga Alliance requires a minimum of 85 hours to qualify for the RPYT designation.
 For details on how these hours are broken down, please see their website here.
 Lotus Blossom Prenatal Yoga Training meets these requirements and adds an additional 15 hours to ensure our trainees graduate with the confidence to lead their own successful prenatal yoga business.

 Anatomy and physiology of the pregnant and postpartum mother

 Pre and postnatal psychology to support the expectant/ new mother

 Asana practice and modifications to accommodate the pregnant body

 Managing a successful pre/ postnatal yoga business

 Orchestrating an engaging class

 Promoting healthy pelvic floor for pregnancy and beyond

 Applying classical yogic philosophy to modern pre/ postnatal yoga